-Statistically significant variation was found among the treatments in terms of plant height at final harvest (Fig. 1).
-Highest plant height (129.87cm) were recorded from T_3 (Mulching along with staking) in compared with T_2 (only Staking; 120.89cm) whereas lowest data (74.53cm) were recorded from control (T_0 ; without staking and mulching).
+Statistically significant variation was found among the treatments in terms of plant height at final harvest (Figure 1).
+Highest plant height (129.87cm) were recorded from T_3 (Mulching along with staking) in compared with T_2 (only Staking; 120.89cm) whereas lowest data (74.53 cm) were recorded from control (T_0 ; without staking and mulching).
 Similar results were noticed from (4, 18).
+Kelley, (2017) suggested that plastic mulch promotes earliness by capturing heat, which increases soil temperatures and accelerates growth.
+It might be due to proper supporting during vegetative stages as well as sufficient moisture retaining into the soil.
+Plant height is one of the important characters, which is positively correlated with yield of tomato.